Negative-light/PUBLIC_VUALT/a-review-at-fountains.md

 What are methods to prevent you from falling to this point?

 ## The Judgment
 This lsast bit is God making clear the judgment that is coming [^m4].
-This call to a communal morning but it is morning of those that are not seeking God [^matthew-poole]
+This call to a communal morning but it is morning of those that are not seeking God [^matthew-poole].
 # Next Week
 We start in Jer 10.